 The school of arts and sciences operates the academic support center, which provides free academic assistance in mathematics and on students' writing assignments as well as a speaking skills center.
-The center is located in room E II6, on the ground floor of the E-Building.
+The center is located in room E 116, on the ground floor of the E-Building.

 The Mohammed Bin Rashid School for Communication (MBRSC) provides its students in Digital Production/Storytelling and Journalism programs with facilities to assist them in the completion of their tasks/projects.
 The School houses a fully equipped, soundproof TV studio and control room with three cameras, lighting, vision and audio mixers, lighting console and a multi-viewer screen.
 For other assignments, students have access to full camera kits including HD cameras, lighting and sound equipment.
 For post-production work, the School provides its students with two Mac Computer Labs (total 36 stations) and six individual editing suites that run AvidTM editing software.
-A CISCO TelePresenceTM 3210 resides in MBRSC's Global Classroom and serves as a high-technology medium for lectures.
+A Global Classroom serves as a high-technology medium for lectures by the most accomplished media academicians and professionals from around the world.
 MBRSC also houses a 36-seat Screening Room equipped with a high-definition projector and surround sound system.